-I use the example of a small liberal arts college (Brown) vs a large, public institution (UCLA).
+We use the example of a small liberal arts college (Brown) vs a large, public institution (UCLA).

 Brown offers greater personalization and support, everyone knows your name, you’re a big fish in a small pond.
-At UCLA, its harder to standout.
+At UCLA, it’s harder to standout.
 The support network is not personalized and easily accessible.
 While there are more opportunities, it’s up to you to seize them.
 You’re a small fish in a big pond, but the upside can be higher.

 The analogy also applies to large city offices versus satellite/smaller city offices (for example, Bain’s San Francisco office versus their satellite offices in Texas.
 A great discussion of consulting office selection can be found in my interview with Marquis)

-5) Future jobs/exit options.
-In particular I need to put a disclaimer here, because your situation is largely within your control and the actual situations vary widely.
+In particular we need to put a disclaimer here, because your situation is largely within your control and the actual situations vary widely.
 But when we discuss the ACCESS that you have to exit opportunities across industries and job functions, larger firms (like Boston Consulting Group) are the clear winner.
 Much larger alumni networks, more internally shared recruiting emails and advice, greater brand recognition, the list goes on.
 Boutiques, given their strong reputation in particular niches, offer plenty of opportunities in the same space – but are distinctly behind in offering opportunities to enter unrelated career paths.
 These corporate paths usually include (and this is not counting the many who enter graduate school):

+- Startups – probably the least frequent choice.
 Further reading: Part 1 of a series on management consulting exit options

 Also, as a note for prospective summer interns – many boutique firms do not offer consulting summer internships in the U.S. This practice is more common internationally.
 However, summer internship season can offer a great opportunity to see how the Big 3 management consulting firms/Big 4 accounting/one-stop-shop firms operate from the inside.
-While recruiting is competitive, the opportunity is golden if you get it
+While recruiting is competitive, the opportunity is golden if you get it.